movim/movim/INSTALL.md

 ### 5.1.
 Virtualhost

 Create a virtualhost on your preferred webserver and point the root to the `public/index.php` file.
-You can have a look at the [default configuration Apache/Caddy or nginx files that we provide](https://github.com/movim/movim/tree/master/etc) if you need some help about that part.
+You can have a look at the [default configuration Apache, Caddy or nginx files that we provide](https://github.com/movim/movim/tree/master/etc) if you need some help about that part.

 Movim is developped to work at the root of a domain or subdomain. __Don't try to deploy it as a subdirectory__ or you might face some unexpected issues.